 - Free the Animal shared the results of “Tatertot Tim”, a man who had been on a primal diet for 2 years and supplementing with resistant starch for 6 months.
 He started RS supplementation after reading research which linked resistant starch with colon health, improved cholesterol, better glucose control, and weight loss, and indeed he saw improvements in all of these areas.
 Then, he started wondering if it was changing his microbiome, so he sent a sample to American Gut.
 His report shows an abundance of Bifidobacteria (11x more than average).
 That is far more than any other published report I’ve seen.
 I would say Tim has proven that his RS supplementation is having a strong effect.
 The question is whether it’s a good one longterm.
 Bifidobacteria is one of the most studied bacteria, and it’s definitely beneficial.
 But is it better than the bacteria we don’t know as much about?
 Where Jeff is feeding diverse bacteria from diverse whole foods sources, Tim is targeting specific bacteria with a supplement.
 I’m not saying he’s wrong to do so; I’m saying the science is too new to know which method is better.

-- Laura from Ancestralize Me shared her results, and she has almost no Bacteroidetes at all, which is very unusual.
+- When Laura shared her results, she had almost no Bacteroidetes at all, which is very unusual.
 She has a history of chronic Lyme disease and spent 6 months last year taking 5 different antibiotics daily.
 She’s guessing that caused her unusual profile.
 Although she follows a paleo diet, she also has an average amount of Proteobacteria (paleo people usually have less than average).
 She decided to do an experiment for the next month.
 She’ll supplement probiotics and resistant starch daily, and then send in a new sample to American Gut.
 Her hope is that her new results will show an increase in Bacteroidetes, a decrease in Proteobacteria, and an increase in Actinobacteria to a measurable level.
 (Like me, she shows no Actinobacteria on her bar graph.)

 - Healing Hacker shared 3 generations of results: her mother, herself, and her son.
 Her mother has rheumatoid arthritis.
 She has Raynaud’s syndrome.
 Her son has asthma and eczema.
 I don’t know anything about their diet.
 It has been theorized that a lot of our microbiome is established in infancy, and biological families have similar microbiomes.
 Healing Hacker shows that isn’t true, at least not for them.
 Their microbiomes are very different from each other.